 Drink tea, which is a good source of fluoride and tannins.
-Fluorides is a decay fighting mineral and the tannins help fight bacteria.
+Fluorides are a decay-fighting mineral and the tannins help fight bacteria.
 Green tea can prevent tooth decay by inhibiting oral bacteria.

 It is not how often we brush our teeth, but how well we brush our teeth that matters.
-It is recommended that we hold the brush at a 45 degree angle against the gum line.
+It is recommended that we hold the brush at a 45-degree angle against the gum line.
 Point the brush upwards while brushing the upper teeth and downward while brushing the lower teeth.
-Use short back and forth motion to clean the surface of teeth.
-Tilt the brush vertically and use the front part of the brush in short up down strokes to clean the inner surfaces of the front teeth.
-Finally, brush your tongue too, as it has disease containing plaque.
+Use a short back and forth motion to clean the surface of teeth.
+Tilt the brush vertically and use the front part of the brush in short up-down strokes to clean the inner surfaces of the front teeth.
+Finally, brush your tongue too, as it has disease-containing plaque.

-To reduce the pain of an abscess, apply a hot compress for five minutes, every half an hour and wash out with warm salt water afterwards.
+To reduce the pain of an abscess, apply a hot compress for five minutes, every half an hour, and wash out with warm salt water afterward.
 This may help release the pus.

 Apply a cotton wool ball soaked in echinacea tincture to the affected tooth.